Medically reviewed by Drugs.com. Last updated on Nov 11, 2020.

 - Do not stop taking Keppra (levetiracetam oral solution) all of a sudden without calling your doctor.
 You may have a greater risk of seizures.
 If you need to stop this drug, you will want to slowly stop it as ordered by your doctor.

 - A very bad reaction called angioedema has happened with Keppra (levetiracetam oral solution).
 Sometimes, this may be life-threatening.
 Signs may include swelling of the hands, face, lips, eyes, tongue, or throat; trouble breathing; trouble swallowing; or unusual hoarseness.
-Talk with the doctor.
+Get medical help right away if you have any of these signs.

 - If you are 65 or older, use Keppra (levetiracetam oral solution) with care.
 You could have more side effects.